($1,167) Cost to ship a car from Philadelphia, PA to Houston, TX

 The best Philadelphia to Houston car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Philadelphia to Houston:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Philadelphia to Houston:

 - Best for Real-Time Tracking: Nexus Auto Transport